intel/intel-graphics-compiler/IGC/ZEBinWriter/zebin/spec/zeinfo.md

 <!--- PayloadArgument PayloadArguments -->

 ## Per Thread Payload Arguments
+Per Thread Payload Arguments are implicit arguments inserted by the compiler.
+They are allocated per-thread.

 | Attribute | Type | Description |
 | ------ | ------ | ------ |